 Museum Ideas Study Day: A Step-By-Step Guide to Museum Podcasting

-* This study day was due to take place on 12 May 2020.
-Due to coronavirus the event has been postponed until 2021 when it will be safe and sensible to run.
+* Due to coronavirus this workshop has been postponed until 2022.
 All tickets remain valid and we will contact delegates with the rescheduled date as soon as possible.
 Tickets may be swapped between colleagues working at the same organisation.
 There are still places available on this course.

 In the last few years, podcasting has exploded in growth and creativity throughout the world.
 Museums can leverage the power of the platform to reach their audiences and communicate in creative, intimate, and meaningful ways.

 This workshop will guide participants through every aspect of in-house podcast production, from choosing a topic to editing to marketing the show.
 Participants who want to outsource production will come away prepared to make an informed decision when hiring a producer.